-Any of these documents—and many others—can help prove the legitimacy of the disputed transaction and contradict false claims made by the cardholder.
-The type of document is less important than its function: whatever evidence you share, it must clearly exhibit the validity of the transaction in question.
+Any document that helps establish the legitimacy of the original transaction and contradict false claims can be considered compelling chargeback evidence.
+The specific type of documentation is less important than its function; whatever evidence you share, it must clearly exhibit the validity of the transaction in question.
 The stronger the evidence, the better the odds that the chargeback will be reversed.

-Not all evidence works in every chargeback case.
+However, not all evidence works in every chargeback case.
 When you receive a new chargeback, the first step should be to learn why the chargeback was triggered in the first place.

 Complicating matters further, each card network (Visa, Mastercard, etc.) has its own reason code system.
-Banks also have to interpret card network rules, and may have different criteria for assigning a reason code from the limited options available.
-The end result is that, for most merchants, over half of their chargebacks are mislabeled.
+Banks also have to interpret card network rules, and may have different criteria for assigning a reason code to a chargeback.
+The end result is that many disputes end up getting mislabeled.

 Challenges of Creating Effective Chargeback Disputes

-Challenging chargebacks requires a considerable up-front investment of time, energy, and other resources…with no guarantee of success.
+Challenging chargebacks requires a considerable up-front investment of time, energy, and other resources.
+Even then, you have no guarantee of success.
 Several factors contribute to this:

 Inconsistent Policies and Practices

 The card networks have developed hundreds of pages of lengthy, complex rules for chargeback procedures.
-They also update their regulations on a frequent, yet irregular basis.
+They also update their regulations on a frequent basis.
 It isn’t uncommon for card networks to make major changes to their regulations at least twice a year, with smaller updates coming constantly.
 It’s challenging to stay current, but it’s absolutely necessary to do so.
 What constitutes compelling evidence may change overnight; what was acceptable one day may be ineffective the next.

 The representment process is complex and time-consuming, even under ideal conditions.
 Consulting network policies and locating compelling evidence can tie up a significant amount of resources.
-With even a few chargebacks a month, you’re forced to invest time and energy in solving past problems, hampering your ability to focus on revenue-generating areas and future growth.
+With even a few chargebacks a month, you’re forced to invest time and energy in solving past problems.
+This hampers your ability to focus on revenue-generating areas and slows down future growth.

 Low Chance of Success

 Historically, merchants who fight their own chargebacks receive a dismally-low return on investment.
-And even if you do reverse a case, there is still the risk of a pre-arbitration (formerly called a “second chargeback”).
-Card networks allow issuers to challenge a representment through a pre-arbitration; this means you could be forced to execute the representment process, in its entirety, a second time.
-This involves additional, highly-punitive fees, with an even lower chance of success.
+And, even if you do manage to reverse a case, there is still the risk of (sometimes colloquially called a “second chargeback”).
+Card networks allow issuers to challenge a representment; this means you could be forced to execute the representment process a second time, but with much steeper fees and a lower chance of success.

-Because of its importance—and because of the stringent time constraints of disputes—merchants must be proactive in the gathering of compelling evidence.
-This means developing a coordinated system to collect and archive evidence at the point of the transaction, making it available and easily accessed when needed.
+Because of the stringent time constraints of disputes, you have to be proactive in gathering compelling evidence.
+This means developing a coordinated system to collect and archive evidence at the point of the transaction, making it available and easily accessible when needed.

 Here are some helpful suggestions to keep in mind concerning capturing compelling evidence:

 - If an IP address has been used for previous (undisputed) purchases, track those transactions to help establish a cardholder’s “intent to purchase.”
-This can also point to the disputer’s familiarity with your site, your services, and your policies.
+This can also point to the user’s familiarity with your site, services, and policies.

-- Put the customer at the point of the sale.
+- Tie the customer to the point of the sale.
 In addition to collecting the cardholder’s IP address, always verify the billing address and security code.

 - Use delivery confirmation whenever possible for physical merchandise.
 For digital goods and services, reference server logs that show the cardholder logged in to download products or had some other interaction with the disputed item.